 I am Karin Merx, an artist based in London UK

-I help womxn/women reconnect with their authenticity by painting portraits as a story & create a typographical portrait (biographical) Art Book of your story
+I help womxn/women reconnect with their true selves by painting portraits as a story & create a typographical portrait (biographical) Art Book of your story

 My path from musician to visual artist

 Art has always been my life it is what I breathe; art is who I am.
 I started as a classically trained musician (trained at the former Sweelinck Conservatorium in Amsterdam) and simultaneously had this profound passion for visual art.
 In music they called me the storyteller, in portraits, I found the stories.

 Especially portraits had my attention.
 It was not so much the technique, but how they were telling me a story.
 Portraits are the landscapes of life.
 When I paint or draw portraits I have a conversation with them, they talk to me.
 I use my intuition, listen and follow it.

 Besides visual art, typography also has my passion.
 Before the computer became the tool to go to, I experimented with typography by drawing, cutting and pasting words in a specific form.
 This same technique is what I have picked up again to illustrate the stories of customers.